thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

-For the "dns" scheme, as defined in {{DNS-SVCB}}, the presence of the "ohttp" parameter means that the DNS server being described is an Oblivious DNS over HTTP (DoH) service.
-The default media type expected for use in Oblivious HTTP to DNS resolvers is "application/dns-message" {{!DOH=RFC8484}}.
+For the "dns" scheme, as defined in {{DNS-SVCB}}, the presence of the "ohttp" parameter means that the DNS server being described has a DNS over HTTP (DoH) {{!DOH=RFC8484}} service that can be accessed using Oblivious HTTP.
+Requests to the resolver are sent to the oblivious gateway using binary HTTP with the default "message/bhttp" media type {{BINARY-HTTP}}, containing inner requests that use the "application/dns-message" media type {{DOH}}.

+If the "ohttp" parameter is included in an DNS server SVCB record, the "alpn" MUST include at least one HTTP value (such as "h2" or "h3").

-In order for DNS servers to function as oblivious targets, their associated gateways need to be accessible via an oblivious relay.
+In order for DoH servers to function as oblivious targets, their associated gateways need to be accessible via an oblivious relay.
-Encrypted DNS servers used with the discovery mechanisms described in this section can either be publicly accessible, or specific to a network.
-In general, only publicly accessible DNS servers will work as oblivious DNS servers, unless there is a coordinated deployment with an oblivious relay that is also hosted within a network.
+DoH servers used with the discovery mechanisms described in this section can either be publicly accessible, or specific to a network.
+In general, only publicly accessible DoH servers will work as oblivious targets, unless there is a coordinated deployment with an oblivious relay that is also hosted within a network.

 ### Use with DDR {#ddr}